EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 (to reduce deployment times).
 To use stock distribution images instead, append "-minimal" to the label, e.g., "Debian-minimal".

-This option is not meaningful for the "bare" platform, where TPAexec has no control over which distribution is installed.
+This option is not meaningful for the "bare" platform, where TPA has no control over which distribution is installed.

 ### 2ndQuadrant repositories

-TPAexec can enable any 2ndQuadrant software repository that you have access to through the 2ndQuadrant Portal subscription mechanism.
+TPA can enable any 2ndQuadrant software repository that you have access to through the 2ndQuadrant Portal subscription mechanism.

 By default, it will install the 2ndQuadrant public repository (which